Policy Choice in Time Series by Empirical Welfare Maximization: Application

 Strict overlap (Assumption \ref{bound_c}) requires that, for all $x\in\mathcal{X}$, the propensity score is strictly larger than 0 and smaller than 1.
 Figure \ref{fig:PS_app} in Appendix \ref{app_app} shows the histogram of estimated propensity scores.
 The strict overlap assumption can be verified by visual inspection: the smallest (estimated) propensity score is larger than 0.3, and the largest is smaller than 0.9.
-Sequential unconfoundedness (Assumption \ref{unconf_c}) requires that, conditional on $X_{t-1}$, treatment assignment at time $t$ is quasi-random.
+Sequential unconfoundedness (Assumption \ref{unconf_c}) requires that conditional on $X_{t-1}$, treatment assignment at time $t$ is quasi-random.
 This assumption cannot be tested in general.
-However, in the past two years, policy makers have had very limited knowledge of Covid-19 beyond the observable data.
-After controlling for the observables in (\ref{eq:app_X}), it seems reasonable that the remaining random factors in two-week ahead deaths and changes in the stringency of restrictions are independent.
+However, in the first two years of pandemic, policymakers have had very limited knowledge of Covid-19 beyond the observable data.
+After controlling for the observables in (\ref{eq:app_X}), it seems reasonable that the remaining random factors in two-week-ahead deaths and changes in the stringency of restrictions are conditionally independent.